cryptexfinance/documentation/docs/intro2.md

 Where $c$ is the total cryptocurrency market cap, $d$ is the divisor and $r$ is the TCAP token price.

-This real time total market cap data is then hosted on chain via our [TCAP smart contract](#TODO).
-Each TCAP is subsequently minted only upon being collateralized by an underlying asset, such as ETH, WBTC or DAI.
-What the user receives in return is a newly minted \$35 asset nominalized token that moves to the penny in real time to the underlying total market cap metric that it tracks.
-This new asset is algorithmically collateralized by the corresponding amount of ETH/ WBTC or DAI needed to properly 100% back each TCAP and boom, you now have price exposure to the entire cryptocurrency sector in a single solution. (note: this section needs illustrations)
+TCAPs are then minted upon being collateralized by an underlying asset, such as ETH, WBTC or DAI.
+What the user receives in return is a newly minted asset nominalized token that moves in real time to the penny of the underlying total market cap metric our [TCAP Smart Contract](#TODO) is tracking.
+Each TCAP is algorithmically collateralized by a corresponding amount of ETH/ WBTC or DAI needed to appropriately back each token by 150%, thus creating price exposure to the entire cryptocurrency sector with the single push of a button.

 ## Components